 Reduces fine lines and wrinkles

 Glycolic acid safety precautions

-Make sure to wear sunscreen as glycolic acid can make your skin more sensitive to the sun causing sunburn.
-You can also suffer from dry, red or irritated skin if your skin is not used to glycolic acid.
-If you are at all worried about using glycolic acid products, talk to your physician or medical practitioner first.
+Remember – the higher the concentration of Glycolic Acid, the greater the skin irritation, redness and flaking.
+So make sure to wear sunscreen, as Glycolic Acid can make your skin more sensitive to the sun, causing sunburn.
+You can also suffer from dry, red or irritated skin if your skin is not used to Glycolic acid.
+If you are at all worried about using Glycolic Acid Products, talk to your physician or medical practitioner first.